 - At or before admission, staff familiarize themselves with the new person through an interview, assessment or lifestyle biography.
 This helps them to learn what that individual’s behaviors are and what he or she has enjoyed in the past.
 Staff can then design individualized care plans with meaningful and appropriate activities that help residents remain focused and calm.

 - Alarms are put on outside exits to alert staff if anyone leaves the building.

 - High staffing ratios are beneficial, enabling staff to participate in one-on-one activities and offer individualized attention.

 - Extra caution is taken during turnover times, such as during shift changes or at pickup times in day programs, when remaining participants might get the idea to leave and/or follow others out the door.
 To distract them, adult day centers sometimes plan a fun activity, such as a ball toss with a balloon with the rest of the group at pick-up times.

 - Alzheimer’s individuals tend to be more prone to wandering when they become agitated or upset.
-Listening to their favorite music through headphones can be soothing.
+Listening to their favorite music through headphones can

 If a Person Goes Missing

 Even if you’ve taken all the above precautions, there is always a possibility that individuals with Alzheimer’s disease will start to wander and manage to slip away unnoticed.
 They may go on foot or by other modes of transportation.
 If this happens, there are several things you should be prepared to do to find the missing person as quickly as possible.

 - Notify the police.
 Call 911 or your community’s equivalent.
 When a person with Alzheimer’s disease goes missing, it needs to be treated as an emergency.